 This course provides a study of and introduction to pharmacy and the role in providing patient care services.
-(Prerequisite: Acceptance to PHM Certificate or Diploma Program)
+(Prerequisite: Acceptance to PHM Certificate)

 PHM 109 APPLIED PHARMACY PRACTICE

 This course provides a study of the principles used in manipulation of data and materials in the preparing and dispensing of drugs.
 (Prerequisites: PHM 101, PHM 113)